Accrued Sick Leave Payout: Everything You Need to Know

 The sick leave law of California lets employees take sick leave for their own health problem or for a problem with a family member.
 Time can also be taken for preventative care.

 The term “family member” can refer to anyone who is a spouse, a domestic partner, child, parent, parent-in-law, a sibling, and a grandparent or grandchild.
-An employee can also take sick leave if they become a victim in cases of domestic violence, stalking, or sexual assault.
+An employee can also take sick leave if they become a victim in cases of:

 Businesses in California are required to post a sick leave poster in the workplace.
 It can be obtained from the California Labor Commissioner.